 The best and most secure wallets are held in cold storage, which means offline.
 A private key should never, for any reason, be stored in a computer or the cloud.
 Online transactions and hot storage (always online) have a much higher chance of being hacked, and you can potentially say goodbye to your bitcoin.

-Taking full ownership and control over our finances through Bitcoin requires the willingness and personal responsibility to learn what Bitcoin is, its purpose and its promise.
+Taking full ownership and control over our finances through Bitcoin requires the willingness and personal responsibility to learn about what it is, its purpose and its promise.
 Certain concepts might be a little complex to grasp at first, but with the passing of time it will prove to be a worthwhile endeavor.
 Not only has Bitcoin the potential to increase a person's financial wellbeing, but can also genuinely reshape the world and make it a better and fairer place.

 You will then understand why it's viewed as the next logical step in the evolution of money, a step that takes — actually re-takes — money out of the hands of governments.
 It's for this reason that the media and authorities spread so much fear and mistrust in Bitcoin, but it's also the reason why we, as HODLers, believe it brings so much hope for humanity.